 How to Apply for the URS Minor

-A student must meet with his or her home college faculty advisor.
+Student meets with home college faculty advisor.
 Upon completion of course requirements, student completes a URS Minor Application form.
-The URS program director (URS minor advisor) also verifies completion of the Minor and signs the form.
-The CRP Department verifies course completion and grades for Minor requirements, signs the application form, and sends it (on department letterhead) to the student's home college.
+The URS program director (URS Minor Advisor) also verifies completion of the Minor and signs the form.
+The CRP Department verifies course completion and grades for Minor requirements, signs the application form, and sends notification to the student's home college.
 The home college will update the student's transcript accordingly.

 - Download the URS Intent to Minor Form.